Joey Aiuppa: Later years and family

-Filmography
+In popular culture

-The film Casino, directed by Martin Scorsese in 1995, is based on the Chicago Outfit ties to the Las Vegas Casino industry.
+The film Casino, directed by Martin Scorsese in 1995, is based on the Chicago Outfit's ties to the Las Vegas casino industry.
 The events that occur in the movie are based on the relationship between the associates of the Chicago Mob and Las Vegas businessman Frank "Lefty" Rosenthal.
 The character of Remo Gaggi, played by Pasquale Cajano, is based on Aiuppa.
 Other portrayals include Robert De Niro as main character Sam "Ace" Rothstein, based on Rosenthal, and Joe Pesci as Nicky Santoro, based on Chicago enforcer Anthony Spilotro.